ppy/osu-wiki/news/2020-10-29-project-loved-october-2020.md

 230 BPM, 2:49 | 6.67★, 6.88★, 6.97★, 7.06★\
 *description written by [D3kuu](https://osu.ppy.sh/users/7807444)*

 Have you ever wondered why Breakcore mapsets are so popular among osu!taiko players and mappers?
 To easily understand this just look at *kawaii amen girl - issyogaii*, mapped by hoku, with three guest difficulties from KTYN, HEKUSODASU, and Socus.

-This mapset, with its impeccable flow and a similar, but at the same time unique flair on each difficulty keeps it fresh and embodies the very soul of breakcore.
+This mapset, with its impeccable flow and a similar (but at the same time unique) flair on each difficulty keeps it fresh and embodies the very soul of breakcore.
 If this isn't enough to make you interested, should I mention the challenge this mapset offers?
 All the difficulties, with their cleverly placed high BPM bursts and the streamy patterns, can be a real challenge even for experienced players, without sacrificing any fun or playability thanks to all the care put on each difficulty.

 What are you waiting for?
 Go play this masterpiece!
 With names like hoku, quality is the first thing that comes to mind, and for very good reason.

 [![](/wiki/shared/news/2020-10-29-project-loved-october-2020/taiko/4-stimulant-beatmaps.jpg)](https://osu.ppy.sh/community/forums/topics/1171540)